Human in the Loop

 If the approval is successful,

-4.1 The agent will resume execution, and will call the function again with the same input.
+4.1 The workflow will resume execution, and will call the handler again with the same input.

 4.2 At this point, since the